 - 1 tablespoon plus 1 teaspoon unsalted butter

 - 6 cups sliced fresh mushrooms (any type, preferably a mix of 2/3 cremini and 1/3 shiitake)

 - Butter for the baking dish

 - 1 pound fresh pasta sheets or dried lasagna noodles

 - 8 ounces Gruyère or Comte cheese grated

 - 6 ounces fromage blanc or soft goat cheese

-- 6. Preheat the oven to 400°F (200°C).
-Butter a lasagna pan or deep baking dish.
-(Don’t worry about the size of your pan.
+- Preheat the oven to 400°F (200°C).
+Butter a lasagna pan or deep baking dish or roasting pan.
+(Don’t worry about the precise size of your pan.
 Just choose a pan that’s relatively deep so you can be sure to contain all those luscious layers.)